-Outside the world of business, Walter Shorenstein demonstrated his interest in building a better community and nation through his extensive philanthropic and political activities.
+Mr. Shorenstein demonstrated his interest in building a better community and nation through his philanthropic and political activities.
 He was a steadfast supporter of the Democratic Party, and in 1997 received the Democratic National Committee’s Lifetime Achievement Award.
 Mr. Shorenstein was an advisor to Presidents Lyndon Johnson, Jimmy Carter, and Bill Clinton.

-Among his community and humanitarian activities, in 1993 Mr. Shorenstein played a major role in forming an investor group to retain the San Francisco Giants when they were considering a move to Florida, in 1995 Mr. Shorenstein chaired the United Nations 50th Anniversary Charter Commemorative Celebration in San Francisco, and in 2009 Mr. Shorenstein worked with the Clinton Global Initiative to create an ongoing public-private partnership to support the recovery of New Orleans’ Broadmoor neighborhood following Hurricane Katrina.
+In 1993, Mr. Shorenstein played a major role in forming an investor group to retain the San Francisco Giants when they were considering a move to Florida, in 1995, Mr. Shorenstein chaired the United Nations 50th Anniversary Charter Commemorative Celebration in San Francisco, and in 2009 Mr. Shorenstein worked with the Clinton Global Initiative to support the recovery of New Orleans’ Broadmoor neighborhood following Hurricane Katrina.

-In memory of his daughter Joan, Mr. Shorenstein and his late wife Phyllis founded the Joan Shorenstein Center on Press, Politics and Public Policy at Harvard’s Kennedy School of Government.
+In memory of his daughter Joan, Mr. Shorenstein and his late wife, Phyllis, founded the Shorenstein Center on Media, Politics and Public Policy at Harvard’s Kennedy School of Government.
 He also sponsored the Shorenstein Initiative at Stanford University’s Asia/Pacific Research Center, as well as programs at UC Berkeley’s Institute of East Asian Studies.